^

 • active phase of rheumatism.

-Nonspecific desensitization
+Non-specific desensitization

-• RDT (unloading-dietary therapy);
+• RDT (fasting diet therapy);

 • treatment with histaglobulin, allergoglobulin;

-• treatment adaptogeneens.
+• treatment with adaptogens.

 You are reporting a typo in the following text: